 2. Choosing Assets for Your IRA

-IRAs can offer a lot more flexibility than 401(k) accounts when it comes to the types of investments you make.
+IRAs can offer a lot more flexibility than 401(k) accounts when it comes to the types of assets you hold.
 Particularly in the case of self-directed IRAs, the choices are nearly limitless.

 Choosing Assets Based on Taxes

-The type of assets you invest in can make a great deal of difference in your ultimate tax liability.
+The type of assets you acquire can make a great deal of difference in your ultimate tax liability.
 As with any decision you make with regard to taxes, make sure to consult your tax adviser before making any final decision.

 a.
 Stocks